Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Results for kernels based on important copula classes

 where $\{\varepsilon_t\}_{t=k}^\infty$ is a sequence of i.i.d. random variables with distribution $K$.
 Note that the tail chain can also be expressed as

-So when $k=1$, the tail chain can be seen to reduce to the random walk results of \cite{Smith92} and \cite{perf94}, but when $k>1$, the tail chain (not hidden here as $a_j(x)=x$ and $b_j(x)=1$ for $j=1,\ldots, k-1$) behaves like a random walk with an additional factor which depends in a non-linear way on the ``profile'' $ M_{t-k}\bm 1_{k-1}- \boldsymbol{M}_{t-k+1\,:\,t-1}$, of the $k-1$ previous values.\ \item[H\"{u}sler--Reiss dependence:] The exponent measure of the $(k+1)$-dimensional max-stable distribution with H\"{u}sler--Reiss dependence is
+Here the hidden tail chain is identical to the tail chain as $a_t(x)=x$ and $b_t(x)=1$ for all $t=1,2,\dots$.
+When $k=1$, the tail chain can be seen to reduce to the random walk results of \cite{Smith92} and \cite{perf94}, but when $k>1$, the tail chain behaves like a random walk with an additional factor which depends in a non-linear way on the ``profile'' $ \Res_{t-k}\bm 1_{k-1}- \bm \Res_{t-k+1\,:\,t-1}$, of the $k-1$ previous values.\ \item[H\"{u}sler--Reiss dependence:] The exponent measure of the $(k+1)$-dimensional max-stable distribution with H\"{u}sler--Reiss dependence is